Oceanpro00/nosql-challenge/README.md

 🔗 **[View Full CSV](output/hygiene_score_20.csv)**

 ### **2️⃣ High-Rated Restaurants in London**

+These 33 establishments in London have a `RatingValue` of 4 or higher, indicating that they meet high food safety and quality standards, making them ideal dining options.
+Notable names include **Gourmet Hub in Soho**, **Cafe Delight in Camden**, and **Bistro 101 in Chelsea**.
 ```md
 | Business Name | Address | Rating Value | Local Authority |
 |--------------|---------|--------------|----------------|